-Used car retailing platform Spinny on Tuesday announced the closure of a $283 million funding from new and existing investors, taking its valuation to $1.8 billion and becoming another unicorn in 2021.
+On Tuesday, used car retailing platform Spinny announced the closure of $283 million in funding from new and existing investors, taking its valuation to $1.8 billion and becoming another unicorn in 2021.

 The company said the raised capital would be utilized to bolster the customer experience, strengthen technology and product capabilities and build teams across functions.

 The Series E round was led by Abu Dhabi-based ADQ, Tiger Global, and Avenir Growth, along with participation from existing investors Feroz Dewan’s, Arena Holdings, and Think Investments, the company said in a statement.

 “We set afoot to build Spinny with a customer-first approach – solving for lack of trust in car buying and selling experience, with a highly personalized and detail-oriented approach.
 Leveraging technology, our focus is to further strengthen our quality and experience control capabilities,” – Niraj Singh, Founder, and CEO, Spinny.